On the Strategyproofness of the Geometric Median: PROOFS AND DIFFERENT RESULTS FROM SECTION

-To apply Lemma \ref{lemma:convex_projection_strategyproof}, we need to control the values of the Hessian matrix of $\Loss_{1:\VOTER}$.
-In this section, we show that, close to the finite-voter geometric median $\geometricmedian_{1:\VOTER}$, which is now known to be close to the infinite geometric median $\geometricmedian_\infty$, the Hessian matrix is close to the infinite Hessian matrix $\hessian_\infty$ at the infinite geometric median $\geometricmedian_\infty$.
-To prove this, we first start with an observation about unit vectors.
+\paragraph{\textbf{Approximation of the Infinite Hessian Matrix.}} To apply Lemma \ref{lemma:convex_projection_strategyproof}, we need to control the values of the Hessian matrix of $\Loss_{1:\VOTER}$.
+In this section, we show that, similar to the finite-voter geometric median $\geometricmedian_{1:\VOTER}$, which is now known to be close to the infinite geometric median $\geometricmedian_\infty$, the Hessian matrix is close to the infinite Hessian matrix $\hessian_\infty$ at the infinite geometric median $\geometricmedian_\infty$.